vtta/dsa/README.md

 ## Services

-If repository is activated with Travis-CI, then unit tests will be built and executed on each commit.
+If the repository is activated with Travis-CI, then unit tests will be built and executed on each commit.

-If repository is activated with Coveralls, then deployment to Travis will also calculate code coverage and upload this to Coveralls.io.
+If the repository is activated with Coveralls/Codecov, then deployment to Travis will also calculate code coverage and upload this to Coveralls.io and/or Codecov.io

 ## Setup
 When starting a new project, you probably don't want the history of this repository.
 To start fresh you can use